 Cruising in Alaska is a life time experience.
 For sure you would like to make it perfect by selecting the best suitable route.
 There are many different type of itineraries and one may get confused between which one is best for you.
 To help you with better understanding of each route and how they are different from each other; below are the routes explained by our Cruise Experts.

 7 Days Roundtrip Seattle OR Vancouver | Inside Passage

 This "roundtrip" itinerary makes it a very popular cruise vacation because of the convenient flight schedules in and out of Seattle OR Vancouver.
 The Inside Passage is popular for spectacular scenery, abundant wildlife, vivid Native cultures and astounding history.
 Alaska's Inside Passage is an area that makes up the Southeast Region of Alaska.
-You will visit 3 or 4 Alaska ports of call which would be either Juneau, Ketchikan, Skagway, sometimes Haines, Icy Point Straight & Sitka.
-You will normally spend a full day in each port of call allowing you to sample the local community or take any number of exciting excursions including trekking on glaciers, a helicopter ride, city bus tours, whale watching, fishing and more.
+You will visit 3 or 4 Alaskan ports of call which would be either Juneau, Ketchikan, Skagway, sometimes Haines, Icy Strait Point or Sitka.
+You will normally spend a full day in each port of call allowing you to sample the local community or take a number of exciting excursions including trekking or dog sledding on glaciers, a seaplane or helicopter ride, city bus tours, whale watching, fishing and many more.

 7 Days Northbound | Voyage of the Glaciers (From Vancouver to Anchorage)